What Are I1 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I1 Clarity in 2022

 Though most people prefer to buy eye-clean diamonds over included diamonds, let’s understand why people are buying low-clarity diamonds.
 What could be the potential benefits of I1 diamond clarity?

-The two main advantages of purchasing an I1 diamond appear to be:
+The two main advantages of purchasing an I1 clarity diamond appear to be:

 - Cost: Evidently, the general public is drawn to cheap long-range diamonds.
 This is because the majority of customers prioritize carat count or cutting, so sacrificing clarity might result in larger diamonds being more reasonably priced.
 An I1 diamond can give excellent value in terms of pricing and appearance if it is properly chosen.